pglet/website/docs/tutorials/python.md

 ### Replit

-Instant sharing is the great option to quickly share the app on the web, but it requires your computer to be constantly on all the time.
+Instant sharing is the great option to quickly share the app on the web, but it requires your computer to be on all the time.

 [Replit](https://replit.com/) is an online IDE and hosting platform for web apps written in any language.
 Their free tier allows running any number of apps with some limitations.